 - 1 teaspoon honey

-- 1 sprinkling of Maldon salt (or pinch of table salt)
+- 1 sprinkling of Maldon salt (or a pinch of table salt)

 For the Salad:

-- 125 grams fine green beans (each bean cut into 4)
+- 125 grams fine green beans, each bean cut into 4 pieces

-- 125 grams baby sweetcorn (each cob cut into 4)
+- 125 grams baby sweetcorn, each cob cut into 4 pieces

 - 75 grams sliced button mushrooms

-- 100 grams of finely shredded Chinese leaf lettuce
+- 100 grams finely shredded Chinese leaf lettuce (Napa cabbage)

 - 150 grams beansprouts

-How To Make Crunchy Salad With Hot and Sour Dressing?
+How To Make Nigella Crunchy Salad With Hot and Sour Dressing

-- Make the dressing: In a small bowl or jug, whisk together the tom yam paste, sesame oil, rice wine vinegar, honey, canola oil, and salt until well mixed.
+- Prepare the dressing: In a measuring jug or small bowl, whisk together the tom yam paste, sesame oil, rice wine vinegar, honey, vegetable oil, and salt.
+Taste and adjust the spice level if needed.

-- Cook the vegetables: Bring a pot of water to a boil.
-Add the broccoli, green beans, and baby sweetcorn.
-Boil for 2 minutes, then drain and place them in a bowl of cold water to keep them crisp.
+- Blanch the vegetables: Bring a pot of water to a boil.
+Cook the broccoli florets, green beans, and baby sweetcorn for exactly 2 minutes.
+You want them to remain crisp, not soft.

-- Assemble the salad: In a large mixing bowl, add the shredded lettuce, beansprouts, and sliced mushrooms.
-Drain the cooled vegetables and add them to the bowl.
+- Assemble the salad: In a large mixing bowl, combine the shredded Chinese leaf lettuce, beansprouts, and sliced mushrooms.
+Add the drained, cooked vegetables to the bowl.

-- Dress and toss: Pour the dressing over the salad and toss everything together until well coated.
-Serve immediately and enjoy!
+- Dress and serve: Pour the dressing over the salad and toss everything together well until the vegetables are evenly coated.
+Serve immediately.

 - Saturated Fat: 1g